 Section 212H(3) of the Accident Towing Services Act restricts the formula from applying a negative value.
-This means that regulated fees will remain unchanged in those years that this formula returns a negative value.
+We refer to this as a 'zero floor' on price changes.
+This means that regulated fees will remain unchanged in years that this equation returns a negative value.